timescale/docs/timescaledb/overview/core-concepts/index.md

 TimescaleDB is a **relational database for time-series data**.

-It is implemented as an extension to PostgreSQL, which means that it runs within an PostgreSQL server as part of the same process, with code that introduces new capabilities for time-series data management, new functions for data analytics, new query planner and query execution optimizations, and new storage mechanisms for more cost effective and performant analytics.
+It is implemented as an extension to PostgreSQL, which means that it runs within a PostgreSQL server as part of the same process, with code that introduces new capabilities for time-series data management, new functions for data analytics, new query planner and query execution optimizations, and new storage mechanisms for more cost effective and performant analytics.